A Quick Interview With John Ian

 Q: You recently decided to come out as trans as an artist.
 What made you take this step?

 A: I had been thinking about it for a while.
 Probably for the passed two or three years … but I guess the time wasn’t right until now.
 It’s something that can’t really be explained rationally.
-After enjoying more than 10 years of “stealthy” peace and quiet as a passable male, unrecognized as someone who wasn’t born as a boy, it started feeling like something was missing.
+After enjoying more than 10 years of “stealthy” peace and quiet as a passable male it started to feel like something was missing.
 An important piece of the puzzle.
 So, yeah, coming out as trans felt like the right thing to do at this point in my life and it’s been liberating.

 Q: And you weren’t worried about negative reactions or consequences?

-A: Well, to be honest a certain amount of worry always remains because all of us have had our fair share of negativity, aggression or even hate to deal with at some point of the journey.
+A: Well, to be honest a certain amount of worry always remains, because all of us have had our fair share of negativity, aggression or even violence to deal with at some point of the journey.
 But in general I still believe that the more positive you are, the more positive people’s reactions will be.
 The thing is, men and women and people come in all different sorts of shapes.
 Some of us don’t fall into any of the existing categories and don’t want to, either.
 But we’re all on this crazy ride together and it’s important that all of us have a voice and can add our own unique perspective to the big picture.
 It’s exciting to have that big mix of different perspectives in art, music, literature — views, colors, shapes, sounds, bodies, voices.
-Telling the human race’s story mostly from one perspective, let’s say a predominantly white Anglo-Saxon heterosexual male perspective, doesn’t paint a very interesting or realistic picture.
+Telling the human race’s story mostly from one perspective, let’s say a predominantly white heterosexual male perspective, doesn’t paint a very interesting or realistic picture.